 So what practical steps can employers take to avoid vicarious liability for the acts of their employees?
 The most important thing that employers can do is to ensure that they have taken all reasonable steps to prevent such acts or omissions from occurring.
 For example, maintaining an up-to-date equal opportunities policy and providing anti-discrimination training to staff serve to demonstrate an active commitment on the part of the employer towards combating discriminatory practices in the workplace.
 This would then reduce the likelihood of an employer being held vicariously liable for any discriminatory acts committed by its employees.

-Acas provides training in dealing with bullying and harassment and discrimination in the workplace, as well as guidance on The Equality Act - what's new for employers?
-[260kb].
+Acas provides training in dealing with bullying and harassment and discrimination in the workplace, as well as guidance on The Equality Act 2010 – guidance for employers [221kb].

 Visit the Acas training and business solutions area for more information.